eosnetworkfoundation/grant-framework/applications/fundle.md

 - New businesses/startups.
 They experience that building, growing and managing communities is challenging and forms a barrier.
 A characteristic of them can be that they did a crowdfunding and are familiar with the added value of community building.
 Examples are projects from kickstarter/indiegogo or projects from startup communities.

 We will create a network of publicity around the Fundle platform which ensures that lots of different people will get to know Fundle.
 This will be done via 6 pillars.
-The communities will mostly do their own marketing since they often have a small fanbase of customers already.

--->
+On the application side we will improve our features so that users can have more interaction (so more transactions on the Antelope Blockchain) and better experiences.
+See "Future Plans" for the plans we have!

 - **Estimated Duration:** 12 months
 - **FTE:**  2.5
-- **Costs:** 65,844 USD
+- **Costs:** 85,844 USD

 ## Future Plans